-- 1) The State Data Administrator reviews all near matches that are placed on the MSIX worklist and makes a determination to split or merge the records.
-(There has been an ongoing issue this year with the worklist creating an error, but this has been communicated since 4/16 to DeLoitte, and they are attempting to resolve the issue.)
-It appears that the worklist error only occurred during the earliest submissions after we began submitting data to MSIX again.
-Sometimes when near matches are being resolved in MSIX, it appears that the near match has originated within our PowerSchool system, and the regional data specialists are sent an e-mail to correct the error within PowerSchool. - 2)In some cases, during the worklist process, spelling discrepancies are noted between NC and other states.
-Normally, our State Data Administrator communicates the discrepancy to the other state to decide how it will be resolved. - 3) The NC State Data Administrator runs the following MSIX reports: Data Quality, Data Completeness, and Potential Duplicates.
-We also compare NC data to National Data in an attempt to understand if a particular MDE is problematic just for NC or for other states. - 4) We make frequent (at least once per week) use of the "alert" feature on the Consolidated Record to inform our sister states when a student has arrived or is leaving.
+1) The NC MEP Administrators review all near matches that are placed on the MSIX worklist and makes a determination to split or merge the records.
+There continues to be an ongoing issue with the worklist creating an error when a split or merge request is made.
+This continues to be communicated to DeLoitte (since 04/16), and they are attempting to resolve the issue.
+When near matches are being resolved in MSIX, if it appears that the near match has originated within our PowerSchool system, the regional Data Specialists are sent an e-mail to correct the error within PowerSchool.

+2) In some cases, during the worklist process, spelling discrepancies are noted between NC and other states.
+Normally, our NC MEP Administrators communicate the discrepancy to the other state to decide how it will be resolved.

+3) The NC MEP Administrators run the following MSIX reports: Data Quality, Data Completeness, and Potential Duplicates.
+We also compare NC data to National Data in an attempt to understand if a particular minimum data element (MDE) is problematic only for NC or for other states.

+4) We make frequent (at least once per week) use of the "alert" feature on the Consolidated Record to inform our sister states when a student has arrived or is leaving.
 This has been an extremely useful feature of MSIX.